Passport and ID Document Verification in Canada

 How should businesses handle expired documents?

-Is automated document verification GDPR-compliant?
+Is automated document verification PIPEDA-compliant?

 Moving to automated passport and ID verification